uness7/Waizi-leetcoding/README.md

 ## Description

-I'm trying to solve as many leetCode problems as I can during my study period at 42 school so that I will be ready for interviews.
+I'm trying to solve as many leetCode problems as I can during my study period at 42 school so that I can be ready for interviews afterwards.
 I save my work on this public repo maybe it can help someone! ⭐

 ## License